treeverse/lakeFS/docs/integrations/spark.md

 ### Configuration

-In order to configure Spark to work with lakeFS, you will need to load the filesystem JARs and then set configure Hadoop FileSystems.
+In order to configure Spark to work using the lakeFS Hadoop FileSystems, you will need to load the filesystem JARs and then configure both that FileSystem and the underlying data access FileSystem.

 #### Load the FileSystem JARs